Ceterai/Ceterai.github.io/MyEnternia/Wiki/Lustful/README.md

 # Lustful

 I think you had enough of sweet drinks.
-Alta:

 Applied by following items: